-Are you wearing a Comedy Mask, happy that your child is contentedly playing a video game and not under your feet?
-Or do you don the Tragedy Mask because you are acutely self-conscious that you may be limiting your child’s own creative and imaginative play by allowing videogames?
-No doubt you have read the ubiquitous sage advice suggesting that videogames be turned off to allow a child’s natural curiosity and creativity to develop.
+No doubt you have read ubiquitous advice suggesting that videogames or social apps be turned off to allow a child’s natural curiosity and creativity to develop.
 Yet something holds you back.